kdoba22/Udacity-FSND-Linux-Project/README.md

         found fix here, https://stackoverflow.com/questions/22282760/filenotfounderror-errno-2-no-such-file-or-directory
         I just used the entire path, open(r'/var/www/FlaskApp/FlaskApp/client_secrets.json', 'r').read())['web']['client_id']
 ### After installation complete I ran 'python lotsofmenues.py' and started the application, 'python __init__.py'

+Note:
+    All this worked, but it would only pick up my site from what was listed in the ServerName location in the FlaskApp.conf.
+I wanted it to run from either the IP or the AWS site name To do this run the following
+    1.  sudo a2dissite 000-default     disable the place holder site
+    2.  sudo /etc/init.d/apache2 reload   restart Apache
+    3.  sudo apachectl restart